Social Media and Suicide

 Over and above this, regulation is unlikely to prevent kids from accessing social media, this is not a category that is likely to be considered “adult only”.
 Your kids development and well being is your responsibility, and it is daunting.

-LucidView is well aware of this troubling situation, and as such has provided an easy and free way to protect your kids from the Internet.
+LucidView is well aware of this troubling situation, and as such has provided an easy and affordable way to protect your kids from the Internet.
 You can make it yourself, using our easy to follow step by step instructions, or you can ask whoever usually helps you with technical matters to build you what we call the LucidView Enforcer.
 Finally, you can insist that your ISP provide you with this easy to manage product that provides strict web content filtering, time-based rules ensuring cyberbullying is limited and reporting on where your family is spending most of its time when connected to the Internet.

 Harmful Effects of unfettered Internet Access on our youth.